BodgeMaster/new_dawn_mirror/notes/Readme.md

 * The moon base is, in fact, a moon colony
   * official name: "Lunar Biosphere"
 * Double-check that I changed all references of Annie leaving the city to not imply this was planned.
 I changed my mind about the situation; it was something that came from plans going wrong.
+* use different sets of quotes for literal speech and everything else